yandex-cloud/docs/en/kms/security/index.md

 ## What roles exist in the service {#roles-list}

 You can manage access to {{ kms-short-name }} keys using both service and primitive roles.
-The diagram shows which roles are available in the service and how they inherit each other's permissions.
-For example, the `editor` role includes all `viewer` role permissions.
-A description of each role is given under the diagram.

 ![image](../../_assets/kms/service-roles-hierarchy.svg)